 In April 1999, NordPool volume exceeded total volume on the Oslo Stock Exchange for the first time.

 Current Market The products currently traded in the Nordic market include contracts for physical delivery, futures contracts and forward contracts.
 Exchange traded contracts are traded in Norwegian Krone by market participants from seven countries.
-At the end of 1999, there were over 282 participants on NordPool from Britain, Denmark, Finland, Germany, Norway Sweden and the Netherlands.
+At the end of 1999, there were over 282 participants on NordPool from Britain, Denmark, Finland, Germany, Norway, Sweden and the Netherlands.

 The spot market and the forward market are the two main markets.
 In the spot market, physical contracts are traded for day-ahead delivery.
 The spot prices are based on the equilibrium point of aggregate supply and demand.
 The products traded in the forward market are futures and forwards.
 Futures are traded in weeks, blocks and seasons for up to three years ahead.
 A block is a four-week period, with week 1 to week 4 called block 1, week 5 to week 8 are block 2, etc. Forwards are also traded for up to three years ahead in seasons.
 The main difference between the two contract types is the method of settlement.
 Futures are fully marked-to-market on a daily basis.
 Forward contracts do not have cash settlement before the delivery period starts.
 The forward settlement accumulates daily during the whole trading period and is realized with an equal portion every day during the delivery period.